benp18p18/Frank-Wolfe-Method-tntp/README.md

  Where I got my datasets from: https://github.com/bstabler/TransportationNetworks.git
  <br>
  <br>
- Additionally it should be noted that some of the datasets in there default<br>
+ Additionally it should be noted that some of the datasets in there default format<br>
  might not be formatted correctly.
 To do so, remove the ~comment lines but leave ~header line. <br>
 <br>
 8) input the Miles cost which is a impedence cost of minute/mile.
 Each Dataset has a different Miles cost<br>